MontrealCorpusTools/speechcorpustools/docs/source/additional/viewingdiscourses.rst

 	.. image:: discoursebotempty.png
 		:width: 589px
-		:width: 150px
+		:height: 150px
 		:align: center
 		:alt: Image cannot be displayed in your browser

-Right now they are both blank, since we haven't analyzed the acoustics yet.
-All this will become available by first selecting "Analyze acoustics" in the enrichment menu, and then clicking on a discourse either in the "Discourse" tab of the top right window (right next to "Connection"),
+Pitch and formants will only become available by first selecting "Analyze acoustics" in the enrichment menu.
+Viewing one of the discourses' acoustic information can be done by clicking on a discourse either in the "Discourse" tab of the top right window (right next to "Connection"),

 	.. image:: discoursetab.png
 		:width: 378px
-		:width: 430px
+		:height: 430px
 		:align: center
 		:alt: Image cannot be displayed in your browser

 or by double-clicking on a result from a query in the "Query \#" tab\*.
+(This will allow you to see detailed information in the `Details <>`_ tab)

 	.. image:: querynum.png
 		:width: 650px
-		:width: 263px
+		:height: 263px
 		:align: center
 		:alt: Image cannot be displayed in your browser